 - Price per image: from $0.01

-Jasper is currently the most well-known and popular AI text generator on the market.
+Jasper is one of the most well-known AI text generators on the market.

 With Jasper Art, the tool has also allowed AI image creation for some time.